 Why Choose Black Paint for Your Furniture Makeover

 Aside from style, there’s a practical side to using black paint for furniture.
 First black paint is typically easy to apply and by choosing the right black paint and using specific techniques (shared below) you can be sure to get a smooth finish.
 Black tends to be more durable than lighter colors and often less paint is needed to get full coverage.
 By using black paint you also can avoid old stains bleeding through making it the best choice for those old furniture pieces that have a dark stain.

 Choosing the Perfect Black Paint Color

 You’re probably thinking black is black, right??
-Not so fast, there are many tones of black paint to choose from including paints that are considered to be a true black paint color with darker shades to soft black, dark gray and other lighter black colors.
-Most paint companies carry a variety of black paint colors, some with blue undertones and some with gray undertones like that of a warm black.
+Not so fast, there are many tones of black paint to choose from including paints that are considered to be a true black paint color with darker shades to soft black, dark gray, and other lighter black colors.
+Most paint companies carry a variety of black paint colors, some with blue undertones and some with gray undertones like that of warm black.
 You will also have to decide if you are looking for a high gloss finish or a matte finish.
 Keep reading – I have experts here to help!

 About our Experts

 In order to help my readers choose the best black paint for furniture, I decided to interview 6 talented furniture painters all of whom have several years of using paint to bring old furniture pieces back to life.
 These talented ladies have all worked with several different paint mediums and are sharing with you their favorite black paint colors and brands to help take the guesswork out of choosing the black paint that is right for your project.
 All were so gracious in sharing their expertise and what I found interesting is they all could answer the “What is your favorite/go-to black paint when painting furniture” question in a snap!
 No hesitation whatsoever – and there were several different opinions on the subject!
 Keep reading to see what they had to say!

 *This post includes affiliate links, for more info on affiliate links visit here